ShivanshGupta5/Air_Canvas/README.md

 # Air_Canvas
 Python based Computer Vision Code for making an Air Canvas

+It's a project to draw on your webcam feed in real-time using Handtracking with python and OpenCV

 Requirements:
 1. WebCam atleast 720Pixels at 60 fps